quantmind/pulsar/sources/design.txt

 IO-bound
 ~~~~~~~~~~~~~~~
-The most common :class:`Actor` has a :meth:`Actor.requestloop` which tells
+The most common usage for an :class:`Actor` is to handle Input/Output
+events on file descriptors.
+An :attr:`Actor.event_loop` tells
 the operating system (through `epoll` or `select`) that it should be notified
 when a new connection is made, and then it goes to sleep.
 Serving the new request should occur as fast as possible so that other